 On Saturday the King of Sardinia's proclamation to his faithful Piedmontese was posted far and wide throughout his dominions.
 "Austria," says he, "while making profession of a love of peace, attacks us, and refuses the jurisdiction of a European Congress.
-She violates her promises made to England; she asks us to reduce our army. and to abandon the brave volunteers who have flocked from all parts of Italy to defend the sacred flag of Italian independence.
+She violates her promises made to England; she asks us to reduce our army, and to abandon the brave volunteers who have flocked from all parts of Italy to defend the sacred flag of Italian independence.
 I confide the Government to my well beloved cousin, and I resume my sword.
 The valiant troops of the Emperor Napoleon, my generous ally, will fight for liberty and justice side by side with us.
 Peoples of Italy!
-Austria now openly tears up those treaties which the bas never herealf character she has never herself observed.
+Austria now openly tears up those treaties which she has never herself observed.
 Let us rely upon the justice of public opinion.
-I have no other am-bition than that of being the first soldier of Italian independence."

-The letter of an intelligent observer dated Turin, fonday, sums up the position thus :--- persons who think that the Austrians are meditating a retreat, and that their movements are merely a blind."
+I have no other ambition than that of being the first soldier of Italian independence."
+The letter of an intelligent observer dated Turin, Monday, sums up the position thus :- The Austrians have not yet occupied Vercelli, but are endeavouring to establish themselves in the triangle formed by the Po, the Ticino, and the Sesia.
+They are roughly estimated at 70,000 strong.
+There are symptoms of their intention to advance on the right side of the Po against a place called Frassinetto, and invest the fortress of Casale; but the Sardinian troops are so well posted there, that in case of urgency they could be concentrated on any spot threatened by the enemy between Casale and - Genoa. - The Sardinian headquarters are at San Salvatore, which is an eminence that overlooks and commands a wide extent.
+The King arrived there yesterday evening.
+Including the arrivals of this day, the French will be between sixty-five and day, the French will be between sixty-live and seventy thousand strong at the least before night; as fast as they land at Genoa, they come on to Turin, or are distributed along our line of defence at the several points.
+General Gyulai has issued a procla-mation to the Piedulontese, in which, amongst other things, he tells them that he has come to liberate them from the revolutionary party.
+There are some persons who think that the Austrians are meditating a retreat, and that their movements are merely a blind."

 This threatened attack on Frassinetto has taken place.
-A telegram received yesterday says :-"The attempt of the Austrians to effect the passage of the Po at Frassinetto commenced on the 3rd.
+A telegram received yesterday says:-"The attempt of the Austrians to effect the passage of the Po at Frassinetto commenced on the 3rd.
 The cannonade lasted fifteen hours, and was recommenced on Wednesday afternoon, and lasted for the remainder of the day.
 The Piedmontese only had a few wounded, whilst the Austrians experienced much loss.
 Four thousand Austrians were yesterday at Castelnova-Scrivia."